jesusdp-drcmr/jesusdp-drcmr.github.io/_posts/2024-04-21-FinalProject.markdown

 When investigating the causes, a multivariate analysis of Greenlanders aged 18–59 identified significant predictors of depressive symptoms: unemployment among men and, for women, experiences of sexual abuse (6).
 Additionally, studies have suggested that the prevalence of childhood sexual abuse in Greenlandic females might be among the highest in the world (7).
 The impact of sexual abuse on the social and emotional well-being of children, as well as their development, is increasingly well understood.
 Furthermore, there is a documented link between the trauma of childhood sexual abuse and higher rates of various psychological and social challenges in adulthood, including depression. <br><br>

 In general, older individual groups are the ones who are more vulnerable to suffer from depression.
-However, as demonstrated in Figure 6, the population aged 20-24 consistently shows the highest prevalence rate, confirming the persistent nature of the heightened vulnerability of younger individuals in Greenland. <br><br>
+However, as demonstrated in Figure 6, the population aged 20-24 consistently shows the highest prevalence rate across the years, confirming the persistent nature of the heightened vulnerability of younger individuals in Greenland.
+The findings from Karsberg, Armour, and Elklit (8) indicate that young Greenlandic individuals encountered a spectrum of traumatic events, encompassing physical assault, rape, threats of violence, physical abuse, childhood sexual abuse, neglect, and bullying.
+These collective factors may contribute to the elevated prevalence observed within this demographic group.<br><br>

 <div style="text-align: center;">
 <iframe src="/assets/images/depression_prevalence_by_age.html" width="700" height="500"></iframe>